Lee Ndlovu: Barnet

 On 9 January 2025, he transferred to Barnet on a 2.5-year contract.
 He helped Barnet win the 2024–25 National League and earn promotion to the EFL League Two.

+Notts County

+On 24 January 2026, Ndlovu joined Notts County for an undisclosed fee, on an 18-month contract with a one-year option.

 International career

 Born in Zimbabwe, Ndlovu moved to England at a young age.
 In 2023, he made himself available for selection by Zimbabwe.

 Personal life

 Despite his surname, Lee holds no relations to the retired Zimbabwean footballer Peter Ndlovu.